Modernizr/grunt-modernizr/README.md

 	// By default, source is uglified before saving "uglify" : true,

-	// If uglify is true, an accompanying source map is generated as well "generateSourceMap" : true,

 	// Define any tests you want to impliticly include "tests" : [],